neongreen/artyom.me/lens-over-tea-1.md

 _head f (x:xs) = (:) <$> f x <*> pure xs
 ~~~

-You might be wondering: “defining `_head` for lists is easy, why wouldn't ne
+You might be wondering: “defining `_head` for lists is easy, why wouldn't he
 show how to define it for `Text` instead?”.
 Indeed, initially I wanted to
 define it for `Text` in a more efficient way than unconsing-and-consing, and
 was starting to feel bad when I couldn't think of a way to do it – but then I